-I know, the link between St Francis and Emilia-Romagna isn’t obvious, but the saint’s wanderings have left their mark on the history of these places; indeed, he came this way several times.
+As a matter of fact, the Saint made his way through Emilia Romagna several times.
 On 8 May 1213, in particular, in San Leo, Count Orlando Catani of Chiusi in Casentino gave him Mount Verna as a gift, where he built what is now the famous sanctuary of La Verna.
 To commemorate this visit, the town of San Leo has incorporated the figure of St Francis in its coat of arms.

-The path beaten first by Francis and then by pilgrims has become an experience to savour amid villages, churches and breathtaking landscapes.
+What was once the path first travelled by St Francis, has now become a beautiful route passing through villages, churches and breathtaking landscapes.
 The Way was officially inaugurated in 2013 to mark the 8th centenary of the Count’s gift, and it is a great way for pilgrims to retrace the saint’s footsteps – on foot, on horseback or by mountain bike.
-It’s not a difficult route, as several stages are not especially long or arduous in terms of ups and downs.
-But it does go through the Apennines, so it demands a certain familiarity with mountain hiking.
+It’s not a difficult route, as the various stages are not especially long or arduous in terms of ups and downs.
+However it does pass through the Apennines, so it requires a certain familiarity with mountain hiking.

 Hamlets along the Way

-Services, and practical information
+Services and practical information